Nahaufnahme einer Person, die eine weiße Kapsel zwischen Daumen und Zeigefinger hält.

 MSM side effects: risks & tips for safe use

-MSM (methylsulfonylmethane) is gaining increasing attention as a dietary supplement thanks to its diverse uses for health and well-being.
-But as with any supplement, many people ask the question: Is MSM really safe?
+MSM (methylsulfonylmethane) is gaining increasing attention as a dietary supplement thanks to its diverse applications for health and well-being.
+However, as with any supplement, many people ask: Is MSM really safe?
 Can side effects occur, and how can the risk be minimized?
-In this article, we take a closer look at its safety and potential side effects – so you can make an informed decision for yourself whether MSM can be a useful addition to your daily routine.
+In this article, we therefore take a close look at its safety and potential side effects – so that you can make an informed decision for yourself as to whether MSM could be a beneficial addition to your daily routine.

 MSM is a natural sulfur compound that supports many important functions in the body.